FAQ Sheet – Admissions

 Can I have copies of his exam papers?

 No. As part of our agreement with NFER all papers are returned to NFER for pulping.

 On what grounds may I appeal if a place is not offered?

 Any grounds you feel which illustrate a case that the process or the outcomes of the tests unfairly treats/reflects your son.
+You may also argue that the school is particularly suited to your son’s needs.
 Details of the appeals process are sent with all letters in which a place has not been offered.